A Quick Guide to Framing on a Budget: No Fluff

 Before you groan, listen up it works.
 One of my customers told me about this.

-• You now have a contemporary look.
+- You now have a stylish contemporary look on the cheap

-Make Your Own Frames
+3. Make Your Own DIY Picture Frames

 With a little patience and a keen eye, you will find a never-ending source of good frames in Thrift stores, flea markets, and charity shops.